 On the wall in the left corner is the bas relief of the Prince Imperial bought by Susan Knowlton from Mrs Benton, a daughter of Joseph Bonaparte.

-The oil painting of Napolean is the work of Paul Delarouche, born 1797 in Paris and died 1856.
-He was an historic portrait painter and Napolean was just one of many who posed for him.
+The oil painting of Napoleon is the work of Paul Delarouche, born 1797 in Paris and died 1856.
+He was an historic portrait painter and Napoleon was just one of many who posed for him.

 The cheval mirror is a fine example of Empire style and is comparable to the one on display at the Mme Jumel mansion in NYC.
 Behind the mirror is hung a French etching.

-On the table in front of the window is the equestrian bronze of Napolean done by Morise
+On the table in front of the window is the equestrian bronze of Napoleon done by Morise